airsonic/airsonic-docs/install/windows.md

 title: Windows Installation
 permalink: /docs/install/windows/
 ---
 This page describes how to install Airsonic under Windows as Stand-alone WAR, without using Tomcat.
-It also contains information about how to setup Airsonic as a Windows Service and let it run under an own user/service account.
+It also contains information about how to setup Airsonic as a Windows Service and let it run under an user/service account.

 > **NOTE**: If you like to run Airsonic by using HTTPS, take a look at the proxy section about [IIS](/docs/proxy/iis/).